Brancou Badio

-El Hadji Omar Brancou Badio (born 17 February 1999), nicknamed "Papi", is a Senegalese professional basketball player for Valencia of the Spanish Liga ACB and the EuroLeague.
+El Hadji Omar Brancou Badio (born 17 February 1999), nicknamed "Papi", is a Senegalese professional basketball player for Panathinaikos of the Greek Basketball League (GBL) and the EuroLeague.
 He also plays for the Senegal national team, who he helped win two AfroBasket bronze medals.

 Early life and career

 Badio was born in Rufisque, Senegal and played for Saltigué in his hometown, competing at the senior level by the age of 15.
 His older sister Marietou had played for Saltigué.
 He was named Revelation Player of his league in 2018.
 Badio moved to Spain to join Canarias Basketball Academy and played for its affiliated team La Matanza in the Liga EBA.

 Professional career

 For the 2019–20 season, Badio signed with FC Barcelona.
 He averaged 13.4 points per game while shooting 40 percent from three-point range for the club's reserve team in the LEB Plata.
 He declared for the 2020 NBA draft.
 On 20 September 2020, Badio made his senior debut for Barcelona, scoring three points in seven minutes in an 89–86 win over San Pablo Burgos.

 On 24 September 2021, Badio signed a one-year contract with German club Skyliners Frankfurt, with the option for another season.
 He averaged 10.6 points, 2.3 rebounds and 3 assists in 26 minutes per game for the Skyliners.

 On 10 May 2022, Badio returned to Spain when he signed with Manresa for the remainder of the 2021–22 season.

 On June 29, 2024, he signed a three-year contract with Valencia of the Spanish Liga ACB.
+On April 14, 2026, Badio signed a contract extension until the end of the 2028–2029 season.

+On July 9, 2026, Badio signed a three-year contract with European powerhouse Panathinaikos of the Greek Basketball League (GBL) and the EuroLeague.